Tag Archives: email second round

 You can update any information in a billing rate table at any time except its Billing Rate Group.
 You can delete any billing rate table that hasn’t been used.
 If you can’t delete a table, you can de-activate it so it does not appear in lists.
 And you can update rates in multiple billing rate tables at once in the Service Item Master.

 To find a billing rate table to copy, update, delete, or de-activate, you can search your entire set of billing rate tables or narrow your search to a specific Billing Rate Group, state, city, and/or billing rate table name.
 You can also choose to search all tables or only active tables.
-RB lists the results by Billing Rate Group and includes each table’s name, its state and/or city (if applicable), and its Active status.
+RB9 lists the results by Billing Rate Group and includes each table’s name, its state and/or city (if applicable), and its Active status.

-You can sort your results in the grid by one or more columns in ascending or descending order (but when you exit the function, RB will revert back to the default order).
+You can sort your results in the grid by one or more columns in ascending or descending order (but when you exit the function, RB9 will revert back to the default order).
 Export your search results as an Excel spreadsheet or a CSV (comma-separated values) file to save, print, share, or use in other applications.
 You can also sort and export the service item and rush type lists in each billing rate table.

 Attach billing rates to entities